 If you look around the Internet for DIY data recovery methods, you’re bound to find the hard drive freezer trick.
-This will come along with other unsavory HDD recovery methods you can try at home, like ordering a replacement PCB off of eBay, tapping the drive with a hammer (or giving it the “four-foot drop test”), or warming up your oven on the lowest setting and sticking your hard drive in it for a minute (we won’t name names, but yes, we’ve seen this “advice” online, and it mostly just secures your data's chances of no one being able to recover it.
+This will come along with other unsavory HDD recovery methods you can try at home, like ordering a replacement PCB off of eBay, tapping the drive with a hammer (or giving it the “four-foot drop test”), or warming up your oven on the lowest setting and sticking your hard drive in it for a minute.
+We won’t name names, but yes, we’ve seen this “advice” online, and it mostly just secures your data's chances of no one being able to recover it.

 There are a few variations of the freezer trick that come recommended by various DIY practitioners.
 According to some sources, you should pop your failed hard drive in for just a few seconds (a minute at most).
 Other proponents advise you to let it sit for 12 to 48 hours.
 Most proponents of the hard drive freezer trick are aware of what happens when you freeze things and then warm them up (put some ice cubes in a glass of water and see for yourself), and now suggest double-bagging the drive in airtight Ziploc bags before you freeze it.
 After you remove the drive from the freezer, according to some resources, you only have a limited window of opportunity to read data from the drive before it warms up and breaks down again.